 Taking a big-picture view of things, there are companies that offer integrated systems that either directly offer or allow for the construction of digital agriculture solutions.
 For example, Microsoft’s Azure FarmBeats aims to enable users to obtain a multitude of precision agriculture analytics products, from recommendations of how many sensors to use and where to put them, to maps of farm health based on satellite imagery, and even the fusion of both sensor and satellite data to produce soil moisture maps so irrigation can be applied where needed.

-We conclude with a quick glimpse into the future of agriculture, as seen through the lens of two emerging technologies.
+We conclude with a quick glimpse into the future of sustainable agriculture, as seen through the lens of two emerging technologies.
 Imagine, for example, augmented reality being used to provide a field-level view of plant health, allowing a farmer donning a pair of special glasses to zero in on precisely the plants that require treatment for disease.
 Blockchain and blockchain-related technology could be used to create a more secure IoT system for soil moisture and other sensors, allowing a farmer to reduce runoff through variable rate fertilization.
 As with AI, this too is an area ripe for innovation.
 We look forward to seeing the products that will result.

 Dahl Winters is a Chief Technology Officer, she’s developed deep learning algorithms for agricultural yield estimation and anomaly detection.